 While Photos stored on Apple’s iCloud servers can be considered as being safe, it is still a good practice to regularly transfer photos from iCloud to an external hard drive as an additional backup.

-Having an additional backup of photos on an External Hard Drive ensures that you do not lose your precious memories, if you get locked out of your iCloud Account or end up losing iCloud photos due to a technical glitch.
+Having an additional backup of photos on an External Drive ensures that you do not lose your precious memories, if you get locked out of iCloud Account or end up losing iCloud photos due to a technical glitch.

 Transfer Photos from iCloud to External Hard Drive

-If you are looking to Free up iCloud storage by bulk transferring all your iCloud Photos to External storage drive, you can make use of the second method; which allows you to select and transfer up to 500 photos at a time.
+The second method is suitable if you are looking to Free up iCloud storage by bulk transferring all your iCloud Photos to External storage drive and removing them from your iCloud Account.

 1. Transfer Selected Photos from iCloud to External Hard Drive

-If you are trying to create a backup of selected photos, you can follow the steps below to transfer selected photos from iCloud to an External Storage Drive.
+If you are trying to create a backup of selected photos, you can follow the steps below to transfer selected photos from iCloud to an External storage drive.

 1. Using your Mac or PC, go to icloud.com.